worldviewer/react-worldviewer-prototype/README.md

 - *Press Releases or Scientific Papers that Relate to this Controversy* - not to be confused with PR's that more properly relate to the challenged theory; emphasis upon significance to the controversy; emphasis upon the logic of the claimed fit; points for filtering out unnecessary information or emphasizing the important bits (either bolding or highlighting); particular emphasis upon relevant points from scientific papers which have not shown up in mainstream science aggregators.

-- *Noteworthy Online Discussions* - emphasis upon identification of misconceptions or misguided "debunking"; upon proper addition of context (could people understand what the point of this was?); upon surprising claims; upon noting patterns discussed in controversy cards; upon character studies of the main players in online debates; upon any related online censorship; upon people who take the time to run claims and report back on their findings with snapshots; upon any discussions for how to deal with online challenges.
+- *Noteworthy Online Discussions* - (please include URL to exchange and take high-resolution snapshots of the exchange by pressing command-plus a few times in your browser to embiggen the snapshotted text) emphasis upon identification of misconceptions or misguided "debunking"; upon proper addition of context (could people understand what the point of this was?); upon surprising claims; upon noting patterns discussed in controversy cards; upon character studies of the main players in online debates; upon any related online censorship; upon people who take the time to run claims and report back on their findings with snapshots; upon any discussions for how to deal with online challenges.
 Points always deducted for evidence of any petty or trollish behaviors (or any other violation of the site's own principles when members interact with the larger science community since these behaviors can lead to stereotypes).

 - *Observational / Experimental Suggestions* - pretend you are a graduate student who actually had access to facilities, equipment and funding, can you devise a test that might resolve the debate?  emphasis upon whether or not sufficient technical detail was provided to fully understand the idea; upon whether or not people think it might work; points for creative problem-solving.
 Don't hold ideas back here if you lack all of the quantitative details, assume that somebody else at a later time may be able to help with that.